 The dot-com bubble burst the year I was born.
 When the Great Recession began, I was six.
 I was seven years old when the housing bubble finally popped.
 And today, many still live in fragile economic times.

-This is a stark departure from Millenials, who place higher emphasis on other aspects of a job.
-In fact, Gen Z has learned lessons from watching Millennials struggle with student loan debt, as another common goal of ours is to be able to live debt-free.
+This is a stark departure from Millenials, who emphasize other aspects of a job.
+Gen Z has learned lessons from watching Millennials struggle with student loan debt, as our shared goal is to live debt-free.
 When asked about financial goals in life, some of the most common answers were along the lines of living comfortably and being able to support a family.